Gladys Pearl Baker: Life

-Baker and her brother, Marion Otis Elmer (born in 1905), had an unstable upbringing due to their father's alcoholism, frequent moves, and their parent's troubled marriage.
-Otis was prone to fits of rage and crying, migraines, dementia, and seizures.
+Gladys and her brother, Marion Otis Elmer, had an unstable upbringing due to their father's alcoholism, frequent moves, and their parents' troubled marriage.
+Otis Sr. was prone to fits of rage and crying, migraines, dementia, and seizures.
 Her father was institutionalized at Patton State Hospital in San Bernardino County in November 1908.
-He had an advanced, untreatable case of neurosyphilis and was semiparalyzed due to paresis.
-He was insane by the time of his death on July 22, 1909.
-Della supported the children as a domestic worker and by renting out rooms of her house.
+He had an advanced, untreatable case of neurosyphilis and was semi-paralyzed due to paresis.
+He was mentally ill at the time of his death on July 22, 1909.
+Della supported the children as a domestic worker and by renting out rooms in her house.

 She married a second time to Lyle Arthur Graves, a railway switchman supervisor at Pacific Electric, on March 7, 1912.
 They lived in Los Angeles at Graves' house.
 Della divorced him on January 17, 1914, charging Graves with "failure to provide, dissipation and habitual intemperance."
-Della lived in Oregon by September 1914 and she married a man named Chitwood, or Charles E. Young on July 26, 1916, in Portland.
-Baker got along with this stepfather and had fond memories of living on a farm in Oregon.
+Della lived in Oregon by September 1914, and she married a man named Chitwood, or Charles E. Young on July 26, 1916, in Portland, Oregon.
+Gladys got along with this stepfather and had fond memories of living on a farm in Oregon.
 Della divorced again, this time citing alcoholism.

-By 1916, Baker lived in Venice, Los Angeles with her mother and brother.
-Baker was a social teen at school who, like her mother, preferred older men.
+By 1916, Gladys lived in Venice, Los Angeles with her mother and brother.
+Gladys was a social teen at school who, like her mother, preferred older men.
 Marion went to live in San Diego with cousins in a household that was headed by a father.
 In 1917, Della began a tumultuous relationship with Charles Grainger, a widower with two sons.
-Della and Baker lived off and on at his nearby two-room bungalow.
+Della and Gladys lived off and on at his nearby two-room bungalow.
 The couple was never married, but Della went by Mrs. Grainger.
-Baker was very unhappy living with Grainger, as she had been with Graves.
+Gladys was very unhappy living with Grainger, as she had been with Graves.